AJQuinn/emd-mirror/doc/joss/paper.md

 # Acknowledgements

-We would like to thank Norden Huang, Chi-Hung Juan, Jia-Rong Yeh and Wei-Kuang Liang for enjoyable and fruitful discussions on EMD theory and applications in recent years.
-We would also like to thank Jasper Hajonides van der Meulen and Irene Echeverria-Altuna for their time, patience and feedback on early versions of this toolbox.
+We thank Norden Huang, Chi-Hung Juan, Jia-Rong Yeh and Wei-Kuang Liang for enjoyable and fruitful discussions on EMD theory and applications in recent years.
+We also thank Jasper Hajonides van der Meulen and Irene Echeverria-Altuna for their time, patience and feedback on early versions of this toolbox.